geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/raster-operations/index.rst

 __ http://www.amazon.com/GIS-Cartographic-Modeling-Dana-Tomlin/dp/158948309X

-- :ref:`local`: Local operations calculate resulting raster cell values based on the value at the same cell location in one or more input rasters.
+- :ref:`local-0.9.0`: Local operations calculate resulting raster cell values based on the value at the same cell location in one or more input rasters.
-- :ref:`focal`: Focal operations calculate resulting raster cell values based on the values in a defined in a neighborhood around the same cell location in one or more input rasters.
+- :ref:`focal-0.9.0`: Focal operations calculate resulting raster cell values based on the values in a defined in a neighborhood around the same cell location in one or more input rasters.
-- :ref:`zonal`: Zonal operations calcuate resulting raster cell values based on the values associated with that cell’s zone in one or more input rasters.
+- :ref:`zonal-0.9.0`: Zonal operations calcuate resulting raster cell values based on the values associated with that cell’s zone in one or more input rasters.

 There are also some additional operation categories that GeoTrellis recognizes:

-- :ref:`global`: Global operations are operations that need all information from the whole entire raster.
+- :ref:`global-0.9.0`: Global operations are operations that need all information from the whole entire raster.
-- :ref:`statistics`: Statistics operations compute statistics from raster values.
+- :ref:`statistics-0.9.0`: Statistics operations compute statistics from raster values.

 *Note:* For each Operation that takes an input Raster and returns a Raster, the data type of the output Raster will be the same as the input Raster, unless otherwise noted.

 How operations are implemented
 ------------------------------

-Raster operations are accessed through methods on the :ref:`RasterSource` type, or through methods on a sequence of :ref:`RasterSources <Operations on a Sequence of RasterSources>`.
+Raster operations are accessed through methods on the :ref:`RasterSource-0.9.0` type, or through methods on a sequence of :ref:`RasterSources <Operations on a Sequence of RasterSources-0.9.0>`.

 Double vs Int
 -------------